Gahanna-Jefferson Church of Christ

 d.
 John wrote his epistle that one might know – 1 John 5:13

-2. Aren’t some things hard to understand?
+2. Aren’t some things in the Bible hard to understand?

 a.
 Like some of the things Paul wrote? – 2 Peter 3:15-16